sushmita-m/sumulumu-chatops-test/0013-manage-features.md

 ## Flow:
 1) The flow is similar to the subscribe flow.
-2) The values of the features are stored as a json in the settings field of the chatopssubscriptions table.
+2) The values of the features are stored as a json in the tables.
 3) Any feature subscribed/unsubscribed by the user will be alotTed a value of true/false in the JSON.
 4) The value of label is stored in the required_field key with the label value in an array in the JSON.
 456